Home > matGeom > geom3d > angles3d.m

 radians.

-Representation of 3D shapes use angles in degrees (easier to manipulate
+* row-vector representations of 3D shapes use angles in degrees.
+This

 Spherical angles